mkubera/bc_computing_stash/tutorials/SDLC.md

 ## Prototype (revolutionary vs evolutionary)

-### Revolutionary ("throw-away") prototyping
+### Revolutionary prototyping
-> "Throwaway prototyping is where the objective of the evolutionary development process is to understand the customer's requirements and hence develop a better requirements definition for the system.
+> "Revolutionary, pr "Throwaway", prototyping is where the objective of the evolutionary development process is to understand the customer's requirements and hence develop a better requirements definition for the system.
 The prototype concentrates on experimenting with the customer requirements that are poorly understood."

 ### Evolutionary prototyping
 > "Exploratory development where the objective of the process is to work with the customer to explore their requirements and deliver a final system.
 The development starts with the parts of the system that are understood.
 The system evolves by adding new features proposed by the customer."

-## Requirements (functional vs non-functional)
+## Requirements

+### Functional requirements
 Functional requirements describe what the software/website should do (the functions).
 In other words: what user should be able to do with the website.

+### Non functional requirements
 Non-functional requirements are not concerned with the functions of the system.
 Instead, they look at the criteria to which the software or website is expected to conform to.
 Non-functional requirements can include things like response time and reliability.
 They tend also to be closely tied to user satisfaction.

 ### Examples of functional requirements of a web app